NGnius/rc-servers/README.md

 ### Robocraft

 Run all of the servers using their respective `run_debug.sh` scripts and use the `dev` profile in `servenvmulti.config` to point the game to your local dev servers.

+## Contributing

+If you can program, pull requests are appreciated!
+If you can't and don't like learning, reporting issues is also welcome.

+If you'd like to discuss, contact NGnius on Signal `rfc.1149` or email `ngniusness@gmail.com`.
+I'll make a Signal group chat if there's enough interest.